Parenting Arrangements and Parenting Plans: Guidance from a Family Lawyer

 The tricky division of time

-After your separation the time that your children spend between your home and your partner’s home can be a source of great conflict.
+After your separation, parenting arrangements and the time that your children spend between your home and your partner’s home can be a source of great conflict.
 The majority of legal disputes around children relate to this issue – how will you carve up the days in a week, the weeks in a month or the months in a year so that it is the best thing for your children?

 And for the majority of families, agreements are reached that see children moving between their parents’ homes with regularity.

 It is common for parents to disagree on the arrangements for their children after separation.
-We can help you negotiate agreements or attend mediation or, where necessary, access the Family Law Courts to find outcomes for your family.
+As family lawyers who specialise in parenting plans and arrangements, we can help you negotiate agreements or attend mediation or, where necessary, access the Family Law Courts to find outcomes for your family.

 - Parenting plans